adamdelancey/ms3-tips/README.md

     - Navbar (Mobile) - using Materialize, the mobile navbar is a slide option that is triggered by the hamburger icon in the fixed navbar.
 This adds to the user experience and allows for easier navigation on mobile.
-    - Flash messages - using the imported 'flash' feature from Flask, there are flash messages that appear on each page each time the user interacts with the site by logging in, registering, logging out, adding a tip, editing a tip, and deleting a tip.
+    - Flash messages - using the imported 'flash' feature from Flask, there are flash messages that appear on each page each time the user interacts with the site by logging in, registering, logging out, adding a Tip, editing a Tip, and deleting a Tip.
     - Footer - Simple social media icons to learn more about the company.
 As this is a fictional site and there are no actual social media accounts, the links simply go to the homepages on an external link in order for the user to still stay in the Tips site.